aicenter/simod/README.md

 <!--
 Copyright (c) 2021 Czech Technical University in Prague.

-This file is part of Amodsim project.
+This file is part of SiMoD project.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by